 There are countless grammar rules in the English language.
 From rules on misplaced modifiers and subject/verb agreement to rules on double negatives, there are many guidelines here on YourDictionary for you to follow when writing just about anything.
 However, one of the best ways to learn correct grammar is to review examples of bad grammar.

-Verb tense errors occur when you use the wrong verb tense and are a common grammar mistake.
+Verb tense errors occur when you use the wrong verb tense.
+They are one of the most common grammar mistakes.
 The verb tense tells the reader of your sentences when the action is taking place - in the past, the present or the future.
 You must be consistent on verb tense, unless there's some reason to make a switch to a different tense.
 Some examples of verb tense errors include:

 The subject of the sentence (the person or thing doing the action) has to agree in number with the verb (the word representing the action).
 Otherwise, you have an example of bad grammar.